WDverse/E-Commerce-Back-End/README.md

   ## Description

   This is a backend application built for an e-commerce site, using Node.js, Express.js, MySQL and Sequelize.
-The application allows the user to view,post, update and delete items in the e-commerce databse using Insomnia.
+The application allows the user to view,post, update and delete items in the e-commerce database using Insomnia.

   ## Table of Contents